invisibleXML/ixml/misc/pragmas.md

 * Where can pragmas appear?

-## Proposal(s)
+## Pragma Proposal(s)

-The current proposal is given the arbitrary name of 'brackets QName' for discussion; an earlier proposal (the 'hash-QName' proposal) has been withdrawn, though traces of it may remain in other documents in this branch.
+The current proposal for pragmas is given the arbitrary name of 'brackets QName' for discussion; an earlier proposal (the 'hash-QName' proposal) has been withdrawn, though traces of it may remain in other documents in this branch.

 ### The brackets-QName proposal